Your browser is not optimized for viewing this website.

 Calendar Next available session starts Apr 30, 2026 at 6:30 pm

-Neuma is a secure, all-in-one platform designed to help families manage the many moving parts of their loved one's care without the overwhelm.
+Neuru is a secure, all-in-one platform designed to help families manage the many moving parts of their loved one's care without the overwhelm.
 We centralize school plans, medical records, and therapy notes into one easy-to-use system, so everything you need is always in one place.
 You have the ability to import records directly from hospital systems like Advent, Children’s Mercy, St. Luke’s, University of Kansas Health System, and more.

 Instead of juggling emails, binders, portals, and paperwork, families can quickly access, organize, and share critical information with teachers, therapists, doctors, and caregivers.
-Neuma helps ensure everyone on your child’s care team stays informed, aligned, and focused on what matters most: supporting your child’s growth and success.
+Neuru helps ensure everyone on your child’s care team stays informed, aligned, and focused on what matters most: supporting your child’s growth and success.

 Caregiver Education: Post Secondary Transitions: Navigating the IEP Process for a Successful Future